faizalmy/preline-symfony-assetmapper-test/README.md

-# Symfony AssetMapper Test Project
+# Symfony AssetMapper + Preline UI Project

-This is a fresh Symfony 7.1 project with AssetMapper configured and ready for development.
+This is a Symfony 7.1 project with AssetMapper and Preline UI fully integrated and ready for development.

 ## Setup